maezred/StrongerBoats/README.md

 StrongerBoats
 =============

+> Plugin for Bukkit/Spigot (a mod for Minecraft).

 ## Overview

-StrongerBoats is a plugin for Bukkit/Spigot (a mod for Minecraft).
+StrongerBoats prevents boats from breaking easily.
+Boats may only be destroyed by hand.